The Complete Spring Maintenance Guide for Property Managers

 Clean carpets

 If you live in a part of the country that receives heavy snowfall during the winter, use this time to inspect the carpets in your units.
-Snow, slush, and salt were likely tracked in throughout the cold months, making flooring to look dirty and damaged.
+Snow, slush, and salt were likely tracked in throughout the cold months, making flooring look dirty and damaged.
 Inspect, clean, and repair/replace as needed.

 Keep Track of Spring Maintenance with Rent Manager